PaddlePaddle/Paddle/paddle/fluid/operators/jit/README.en.md

 Add more implementations of `your_kery` for performance enhancement.

 1. Add functions based on generated code in `gen`.
-It should be derived from `JitCode` and should have corepsonding creator from `JitCodeCreator` which will be registered on the `your_key`.
+It should be derived from `JitCode` and should have correpsonding creator from `JitCodeCreator` which will be registered on the `your_key`.
 2. If new attribute type is added, you should specialize `JitCodeKey` of this type.
 3. Add more functions in `more`，you can use any third party you wish, like mkl, mkldnn or intrinsic code to reach the best performance.